JanFSchulte/Tau3MuHEPT/README.md

 ```

 ## 4. Get the data
 To run the code, you will need datasets in the form of `.pkl` files.
-Request those datasets and put them in `Tau3MuHEPT/data/raw/` and make sure their file names are appropriately listed in `processing.cfg`.
+Get `DsTau3Mu.pkl` and `minbias.pkl` and put them in `Tau3MuHEPT/data/raw/` and make sure their file names are appropriately listed in `processing.cfg`.

+On the COS-6PRIME-2955 server, you can find them in `/home/jschulte/public`.
+On the hammer cluster or the AF, they can be found at `/depot/cms/users/schul105/Tau3Mu/datasets/hept`.

 When running the code, those dataframes will be processed according to the specific setting, and the processed files will be saved under `$ProjectDir/data/processed-[setting]-[cut_id]`.
 In this project, for simplicity we call them `SignalPU0, SignalPU200, BkgPU200` as `pos0, pos200, neg200` respectively.

-Please note that the processed files may take up lots of disk space (5 gigabytes+), and when processing them it may also take up lots of memory (10 gigabytes+).

 # Train a model